Home Contents Index Member Center Download Collect! Users Help

 Mark Batch As Completed

 This screen will ask whether you would like this letter batch marked as completed.
-If you select YES, this batch of letters will be marked as DONE and it will be removed from the print queue.
+If you select YES, this batch of letters will be marked as Completed and it will be removed from the pending queue.

 Prompt To Mark Contacts Done

-A prompt will pop up telling you how many letters were printed to the file.
+You will receive a popup message acknowledging how many letters were processed to the file.

 You will also be given the option of printing a summary report to an operator's WIP List.
-This is a useful way of keeping track of the success of your batch process.
-Select YES to view the list of operators, and make your choice.
+You do not need to do this unless your site requires logging of successful batch completions.
+If you do opt to receive this, click "Yes" to view the list of operators, and make your choice of which ID you will send the batch summary to.
 The next time you reload the WIP list for that operator, the Batch Summary Report will show up in their WIP.

 Print Summary Report To WIP List